 The Operator Role is only granted on Sectigo IT systems when there is a specific business need.
-New Operators are not given full administrator rights until they have demonstrated a detailed knowledge of Sectigo IT systems & policies and that they have reached a suitable skill level
+New Operators are not given full administrator rights until they have demonstrated a detailed knowledge of Sectigo IT systems & policies and that they have reached a suitable skill level satisfactory to the Server Systems Manager/Administrator or CEO.
+New administrators are closely monitored by the Server Systems Manager/Administrator for the first three months.
+Where systems allow, administrator access authentication is via a public/Private Key specifically issued for this purpose.
+This provides accountability of individual administrators and permits their activities to be monitored.

 The CA Officer Role is granted certificate issuance privileges only after sufficient training in Sectigo's validation and verification policies and procedures.
-This training period MUST be at least six months before issuance privileges will be granted for EV or EV Code Signing certificates.
+This training period MUST be at least six months before issuance privileges will be granted for EV SSL or Code Signing certificates.